 Should I tell Chris now or later that we are starting a new garden in spring?

-With the cold winters here in New Jersey (Zone 6a) these plants will never survive if I leave them outside.
+With the cold winters here in New Jersey (Zone 6a) tender perennials, bulbs and dahlias will never survive if I leave them outside.

 So here’s how to do it.